SteveJustin1963/tec-MINT/74 Commandments.md

 | ^S     | print stack       |

-### Algorithm Examples
-- Do not use
-- they are untested but they do provide some examples

 ### 1. Fibonacci Sequence
 A loop that prints the first 10 numbers of the Fibonacci sequence.